NicolePM/challenge12-mern-booksearch/README.md

-# Book Search Engine Starter Code
+# Book Search Engine: MERN Stack

 ## Description:
 Refactor Google Books API search engine built with a RESTful API, to a GraphQL API built with Apollo Server. ",